Braid Loops with infinite monodromy on the Legendrian contact DGA: Introduction

 {\bf Organization.} Here is an outline of the rest of the paper.
 In Section~\ref{sec:prelim}, we review some necessary background and formally describe the Legendrian links discussed in this introduction.
 The Floer-theoretical core of the article is developed in Sections \ref{sec:cobordism}, \ref{sec:elementary}, and \ref{sec:DGA}.
 In particular, Sections \ref{sec:cobordism} and \ref{sec:elementary}, jointly with Appendix \ref{sec:saddle-map}, develop a new combinatorial model for the maps between Legendrian contact DGAs with {\it integral coefficients} associated to a decomposable exact Lagrangian cobordism.
 We believe these results are of independent interest for 3-dimensional contact topology and Floer theory.
 We then apply these maps in Sections \ref{sec:Monodromy} to prove Theorem~\ref{thm:main}, and prove a number of corollaries and other ancillary results in Section~\ref{sec:CorRmks}.\\

-{\bf Acknowledgements.} We thank Tobias Ekholm, Sheel Ganatra, Honghao Gao, Eugene Gorsky, Yank{\i} Lekili, Linhui Shen, and Daping Weng for illuminating conversations.
+{\bf Acknowledgements.} We thank Tobias Ekholm, Honghao Gao, Eugene Gorsky, Linhui Shen, and Daping Weng for illuminating conversations.
 R.~Casals is supported by the NSF grant DMS-1841913, the NSF CAREER grant DMS-1942363 and the Alfred P. Sloan Foundation.
 L.~Ng is partially supported by the NSF grants DMS-1707652 and DMS-2003404. $\Box$\\